Criminal Defense Lawyer Serving Frisco TX

-Trust Your Freedom with Frisco, TX Criminal Defense Attorney Kent Starr – More than 17 Years of Experience
+Trust Your Freedom with Kent Starr, a Criminal Defense Lawyer Serving Frisco TX– More than 17 Years of Experience

 Being charged of a crime – any crime – carries very serious consequences.
 You could go to jail for several years, pay thousands of dollars in fines, and lose all the love and respect of the most important people in your life.